cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

 password and tenant name.
 Of course, it also configures ``inputs_override`` and ``manager_blueprint_override``.

-Simliar to the previous section, running:
+Similar to the previous section, running:

 .. code-block:: sh